🖨️ Print / Save Agenda

 1:00 p.m. – 2:00 p.m.

-Stakeholder Reflections on CDA’s National Biomarker Testing Framework: A Cross-Sector Dialogue
+Stakeholder Reflections on CDA’s Assessment Framework for Cancer Biomarkers: A Cross-Sector Dialogue

-Following the presentation of the CDA Biomarker Assessment Framework, this multi-stakeholder panel will examine its practical implications and translational potential across jurisdictions.
+Following the presentation of the Assessment Framework for Cancer Biomarkers, this multi-stakeholder panel will examine its practical implications and translational potential across jurisdictions.
 Panelists from clinical, regulatory, policy, and patient advocacy sectors will share diverse perspectives on the Framework’s relevance, anticipated challenges, and opportunities for cross-sector alignment.
 The discussion will explore how a truly national approach to biomarker testing can be equitably implemented and sustainably scaled, with a focus on shared infrastructure, governance mechanisms, and meaningful integration of patient voice.

 Key objectives to be explored: